 Open A Roth IRA

-TD Ameritrade is at the top of the list for new and long-term investors.
-It’s easy to use and offers a wide selection of no load funds and commission free ETFs that fit perfectly with low-cost, long-term retirement portfolios.
+TD Ameritrade is the broker I use and recommend.
+It’s great for new and long-term investors, offering a wide selection of no-load funds and commission free ETFs that fit perfectly with low-cost, long-term retirement portfolios.
 The built-in retirement tools will keep your savings on track and you can open a Roth IRA in minutes.